 Did you know Cleveland Clinic offers health and wellness programs that can help you manage your pain?

 How is arthritis treated?

-"Arthritis" means inflammation of the joints, and it might cause pain, swelling, and limited motion of one or many joints in the body.
+"Arthritis" is inflammation of the joints.
+The condition may cause pain, swelling, and limited motion of one or many joints in the body.
 More than 100 different illnesses can cause arthritis.

 Treatment begins after diagnosis by a doctor, who might prescribe medicine to reduce inflammation, pain, swelling, and loss of motion.
 As part of a comprehensive plan for arthritis treatment, your doctor might also prescribe occupational and physical therapy, which can provide additional help in your recovery.

 Occupational therapists can teach you how to reduce strain on your joints during daily activities.
 They can show you how to modify your home and workplace environments to reduce motions that might aggravate arthritis.
 Occupational therapists can also provide splints for your hands or wrists, and recommend assistive devices to help you drive, bathe, dress, keep house, and do other tasks.

 Exercises designed to preserve the mobility, strength, and use of your joints

 Proper body mechanics to move from one position to another

 Proper mechanics during the performance of your daily activities